-In honor of our Veterans, I'm dragging out my second World-War II inspired recipe.
+I'm dragging out my second World-War II inspired recipe.
+Basic, cheap, tasty food that many of our parents and grandparents ate (and survived on!).
 Tomato Gravy originated in the Southern United States and apparently was a favorite with Army cooks who often served it to troops when ingredients for "typical" gravy were scarce.

-Tomato Gravy is milder and creamier than a garlic and herb-flavored Italian-type tomato sauce, and not like brown gravy either.
-It's GOOD STUFF - if you've never had tomato gravy, it's just one more thing I highly recommend that you try.
+Tomato Gravy is milder and creamier than a garlic-y, herb-flavored Italian-type tomato sauce, but it's not exactly like brown gravy either.
+It's GOOD STUFF though, especially on breakfast-y stuff.
+Grits, scrambles, hashbrowns, biscuits.

 I used to LOVE having this over at a friend's house, in high school.
 His Mom served it over toasty, buttered white bread (which I wasn't allowed at home - possibly why I loved this gravy so much!).
 She's the one who told me how her father had worked in an Army mess hall and fondly remembered this gravy being served on many occasions.